mrizzi/poc/rest-graph/README.md

 ### Test with the custom configuration

 The `Custom Configuration` form in the sample page let the user trigger an analysis with the desired values for the input parameters.

+### Test with Swagger UI

+In the sample page, it's also available, on the right side, the link `OpenAPI with Swagger UI` that will take you to the Swagger UI with preloaded the OpenAPI file for the available endpoints.
+This is useful for quickly execute some tests of the endpoints.

 ## Test with Tackle